 - Also include any state and local general sales tax paid for a leased motor vehicle.
 Do not include sales taxes paid on items used in your trade of business.

 The taxpayer has the option to save all of their receipts for the year and add up the amounts to gather their sales and use tax deduction.
 However, the IRS has created tables to give taxpayers a sales tax deduction amount as an alternative to saving their receipts throughout the year and tabulating the amount actually paid.
 Taxpayers can utilize two tables to calculate their alternative sales tax deduction.
-Using your income and the number of exemptions you are claiming on your Federal return you obtain the first part of the deduction from the 2016 Optional State & Certain Local Sales Tax Table.
-Then if your state qualifies add to that amount the amount found on the 2016 Optional Local Sales Tax Tables for Certain Local Jurisdictions.
+Using your income and the number of exemptions you are claiming on your Federal return you obtain the first part of the deduction from the 2021 Optional State & Certain Local Sales Tax Table.
+Then if your state qualifies, add to that amount the amount found on the 2021 Optional Local Sales Tax Tables for Certain Local Jurisdictions.
 The table instructions explain how to add an amount for local sales taxes if appropriate from the second table.
 Here is a link to the IRS tables: click here.

 The other option is to use the IRS Sales Tax Calculator.
 This calculates the amount of your deduction for you.
-Sales Tax Calculator The Taxpayer will need to enter in the tax year, your income range, the number of exemptions being claimed on your return, the tax on any qualifying large purchases and the zip code for your resident address.
+The Taxpayer will need to enter in the tax year, your income range, the number of exemptions being claimed on your return, the tax on any qualifying large purchases and the zip code for your resident address.

 - Federal Section